Residents Can Help DHEC Track West Nile Virus by Submitting Dead Birds for Testing

 - Don’t touch a bird, dead or alive, with bare hands.
 Use gloves or pick up the bird with doubled, plastic bags.

 - Keep the bagged bird cool until it can be placed on ice.
 If the bird carcass can’t be delivered to DHEC within 36 hours of collection, place it on ice in a cooler but do not allow water into the bags.
-Please do not refrigerate or freeze the bird where food is stored.
+Please do not refrigerate or freeze the carcass where food is stored.

 - Download and complete the Dead Bird Submission and Reporting Sheet for West Nile Virus and submit it, along with the dead bird, to a local DHEC office.